SimonMorvan/SimonMorvan/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Work in progress
 ---

 ***
 ### Background
-I was born in France where I grew up untill the age of 5.
-We then moved to Copenhagen, Denmark for three year then to Toronto, Canada for five years before returning to France.
 After graduating from high-school in 2011, I enrolled at the Université de Technologie de Compiègne in France, an institution mixing France Engineering Schools and University models.
 In 2016, I obtained a degree in biological engineering (specialization in Design and Innovation of Bioproducts).
 Having done two 6-months intership's at two different labs, I wanted to continue working in research.
 In September 2017, I started a research project at the University of Montreal.
-The goal of my Ph.D., co-supervised by Mohamed Hijri and Maxime Paré, is to study the bacterial and fungal communities of the wild blueberry root environment.
+The goal of my Ph.D., co-supervised by Pr.
+Mohamed Hijri and Pr.
+Maxime Paré, was to study the bacterial and fungal communities of the wild blueberry root environment.
+I graduated in February 2023 and started a post-doc in September 2023 at INRS Centre Armand Frappier Santé Biotechnology under the supervision of Pr. Étienne Yergeau.
+My current project is on the bioremediation of naphthenic acids present in oil sand processed water, focusing on the microbial communities and their functions.

-My professional goal is to contribute to the development of innovative and sustainable methods in the fields of agricultural biotechnology and biocontrols.
+My professional goal is to contribute to the development of innovative and sustainable methods in the fields of agricultural and environmental biotechnology.

 ***
 ### Education